 3 Ways to Destress with Mandalas

 Looking for a new meditation technique?
 To meditate using mandala simply place the mandala image flat in front of you so you can see it in a seated position.
-As you settle into your meditation, try to take in the entirety of the mandala as you meditate, rather than focusing in on small parts of it.
-Focusing on it as a whole will make it easier for you to zone out in this meditation and let the mandala do it’s work on your subconscious.
+As you settle into your meditation, try to take in the entirety of the mandala as you meditate, rather than focusing on small parts of it.
+Focusing on it as a whole will make it easier for you to zone out in this meditation and let the mandala do its work on your subconscious.

 Take a meditative walk through a labyrinth!
 (Which I’ve actually had the pleasure of doing.)
 Use this form of a mandala for meditation to become one with the universe.
-Travel along the landscape of the labyrinth design to discover more about where you are going, and where your have been.
+Travel along the landscape of the labyrinth design to discover more about where you are going, and where you have been.
 I quickly noticed the parallels between life and the labyrinth.
 The path is unexpected and unpredictable…and sometimes frustrating.
 Checkout this awesome source to find a labyrinth near you, maybe even on your lunch break.
 You might go in with a specific predicament in mind, or maybe the labyrinth will open up something unexpected in you!

 Another way to enjoy the benefits of mandalas is by coloring!
-Coloring of mandalas is a de-stressing technique that’s been studied by psychologist Carl Jung.
+The coloring of mandalas is a de-stressing technique that’s been studied by psychologist Carl Jung.
 By activating the parts of the brain that involve creativity, logic, and fine motor skills you actually decrease the activity of the emotional area of the brain which is impacted by stress.